alexjnoble/jpeg_tomogram/README.md

 ## Author

-This script was written by Alex J. Noble with assistance from OpenAI's GPT-4 model, July-August 2023 at SEMC.
+This script was written by Alex J. Noble with assistance from OpenAI's GPT-4 and Anthropic's Claude models, 2023-24 at SEMC.

 ## License